-Before we dive into this month’s hobby of soap making, you’ll need to make sure you have the right supplies.
+Before diving into this month’s hobby of soap making, you’ll need to ensure you have the right supplies.

 Different supplies are required for the different methods.
 In my guide, each method is also specified in each of the tools listed.

 More tools are needed for the cold and hot process methods.
-Since we’re starting the easier method of soap making, you won’t need to collect all the necessary tools right away.
+Since we’re starting the easier method of soap making, you won’t need to collect all the necessary tools immediately.

 You’ll also need to check out all the ingredients you can use in the soap making process.
 More ingredients are required for the cold and hot process method.